ellipse-js/ellipse/Readme.md

 But please notice that, those early versions (`<=0.5`) are deprecated and no longer supported.

     npm install ellipse

+## Async/await

+Please consider that `async` and `await` are not supported natively by Node prior to the latest `v7` release, so you need to [transpile](http://babeljs.io) it as long as this feature is in `staged` state.
+[This](/examples/async) example shows a convenient way to do that.

+Native support has been arrived recently with Node `v7`, but behind the `--harmony_async_await` flag and you can use it at your own risk:

+    node --harmony_async_await ./foo.js # no need to transpile

 ## Tests and benchmarks